-The physical size and weight of the Canon G1 X Mark III and the Fujifilm X100T are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G1 X Mark III and the Fujifilm X100T is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat larger (5 percent) than the Canon G1 X Mark III.
 Moreover, the X100T is markedly heavier (10 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X100T does not feature any corresponding weather-sealing.